Cedrusco/brillio-migration-tool/README.md

 ```

 ## Configuration
-Reconfigure the pattern and its approximate complexity to migrate to AWS MQ in the
+For mq migrations, reconfigure the pattern and its approximate complexity to migrate to AWS MQ in the
 ```bash
 ./generators/app/templates/patterns.json
 ```

 ## Run
-Then check the complexity to migrate your project:
+Check the complexity to migrate your project:

 ```bash
 yo mq
 ```
 And follow the instructions of the generator.

+## Results
+### MQ Migration
-In the end, you will find a Summary.json file in the root of your project to explain the complexity of migration.
+You will find a Summary.json file in the root of your project to explain the complexity of migration.

+### PCF Migration
+You will find a pcf-report.json and pcf-report.xlsx in the root directory of you project or in the path you ran the tool.

 ## Getting To Know Yeoman